gottfried-github/e-commerce-mongo/readme.md

 Test product photos controllers: `npm run test:photo`

 # Specification
+## Product and photos
+A `product` has photos, associated with it.
+These are stored as documents in a separate collection - `Photos` - and referenced from a `product`.

+1. there should be no documents in `Photos` which are not referenced from a `product`
+2. there should be no references in a `product` for which there is no documents in `Photos`

 ## `_storeGetMany`
 ### `expose` and `inStock`
 If `Boolean`, matches the corresponding value in the documents.
 Else, matches all values.